splynx/docs/files/en/tickets/tickets_overview/tickets_overview.md

 **Ticket message area**

 * **Forward** - this button opens the `Cc` and `Bcc` fields for forwarding the response as well as ticket content to another email address(s);
-* **Send** - send a response to the customer, an additional feature allows you to respond and change the status of the ticket at the same time;
+* **Send** - send a response to the customer.
+An additional feature allows you to respond and change the status of the ticket at the same time;
 * **Upload** - used to attach file (-s) to the ticket.

 ------------
 Once the issue reported in the ticket is resolved, click on the small arrow next to the **Update** button to open more options, click on **Update and close** item to close the current ticket, its status will be set to `Resolved` and the ticket will be moved to `Tickets → List of closed` section.

 ![image](update_button.png)